|Home||Fictions||Articles||Facts||Life Stories||Poems etc.||Herbs etc.||Links|

 presented, are off site links, save where noted.

-There is a lot of mis-understanding about this word, Syndrome.
+There is a lot of mis-understanding about the word, Syndrome.
 Far too many people think that it means something that is less than a "disease" or is somehow, lets be blunt, downright phony.
 FM is classed as a syndrome.

 There is a major mis-understanding in the public mind, of what the word syndrome itself really means.
 FM, along with many other ailments, is an invisible disability that has few obvious signs, which further complicates the matter.

 There are lots of things that are classed as syndromes ... the word just means a malfunction of some biological process, generally a group of things, that the medical society doesn't know the direct cause of, but one that they can easily identify by a given grouping of signs.
 In some cases, aliments are so called, even when they do know the base line cause.
 But they have so many alternative factors or alternate causes, that they can't pin it down to ONE and only one thing as a cause, so they are still called syndromes.